 Summer of 2019 (played to the musical notes of Bryan Adams’ ‘Summer of 69’ ballad).
 Both Gauff and Andreescu will look back at this past summer as one of the defining moments of their career.

 Andreescu missed the grass court season rehabbing an injury, but entered hard court season, and the rest is history.
-With wins in Montreal at the Rogers Cup, and NYC at the US Open, Andreescu’s fame and ranking catapulted.
+With wins in Toronto at the Rogers Cup, and NYC at the US Open, Andreescu’s fame and ranking catapulted.
 Her social media following and engagement did as well.

 From August 1 – September 12, 2019, Andreescu’s Instagram followers increased 477%.
 With the increase of followers (and more eyeballs) came more engagement.
 During that time period, Andreescu’s Instagram channel earned 74% of its total engagement for 2019.
 Andreescu also posted 57% less on Instagram during the six-week timeframe.